ssmadhavan006/ssmadhavan006/README.md

 # 💫 About Me:
 # S.S.
 Madhavan<br>
 Entrepreneur | Open Source Contributor | AI/ML Enthusiast<br>
 <br>I’m an aspiring entrepreneur and open-source enthusiast passionate about web development, app development, cybersecurity, and AI/ML.
-As a dedicated student, I’m driven by curiosity and a commitment to continuous learning—building a strong foundation across AI, data science, and cloud technologies.
+As a dedicated student, I’m driven by curiosity and a commitment to continuous learning, building a strong foundation across AI, data science, and cloud technologies.
 I love collaborating, experimenting, and creating solutions that push me to grow while contributing back to the community.

 ## 🌐 Socials: